Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 (1) Understand yourself

-It is widely believed that if you have a good knowledge of your situation and your enemy's situation, you can win every battle.
 The first step in gaining friendship is to have a good understanding of yourself.
 You can then make good use of your strengths and improve your weaknesses.

 (2) Accept yourself

-• avoid unnecessary comparison with others
+• preventing unnecessary comparison with others

 (3) Accept other people